When Your Customer Is Upset: How to Deal with Negative Feedback

 How to deal with negative feedback' well, systematically?

-To help you look into the root of your customers' poor experience and improve it both short- and long-term, we come up with the following workflow that can become part of your customer experience management.
+To help you look into the root of your clients' poor experience and improve it both short- and long-term, we come up with the following workflow that can become part of your customer experience management.

 Define negative